fearlessit/straightpoolscores/README.md

 the turn.
 Or even after a safety battle, to minimize clicks needed, be able to only once correct player in turn.

-- When a new rack is about to begin, and 14 balls get lifted back to table, you click the rack image to tell the program that racking a new set of balls is done.
+- When a new rack is about to begin, and 14 balls get lifted back to table, you click the rack image once to point out that racking a new set of balls on the table is done.

 - If you do illegal shot, just put the red flag on before giving the remaining ball count.